 At Columbus Women’s Care, we’re with you every step of the way down your path to having a child.
 From confirmation of your pregnancy to prenatal care to delivery and post-partum, we’re a partner you can count upon for expert care and, maybe, a few timely tips to help you get through the difficult times.
 Among those services are our nurse-midwives.

 What is a midwife?

-A midwife is a trained health professional who helps healthy women during labor, deliver, and after delivery.
+A midwife is a trained health professional who helps healthy women during labor, delivery, and after delivery.
 While some midwives deliver babies at birth centers, at home, or at the hospital, our Columbus Women’s Care nurse-midwives deliver babies at our three area hospitals.
 Our midwives are all certified nurse-midwives (CNMs).

 What do midwives do?

 Your midwife is involved throughout your pregnancy and after delivery.
 Here are some of her functions:

 - Monitor your physical and psychological well-being

 - Conduct prenatal exams and order other tests